-Last week, a British company specialising in sustainability audited my business and informed me that I hadn’t met their ‘environmental and social standards’ to be labeled as ‘sustainable.’
-At first, this caught me off guard, but it also sparked important conversations that I want to share.
+Last week, a British company that works in sustainability carried out an audit of my business.
+Their feedback was that I hadn’t met all of their ‘environmental and social standards’ to be labelled as ‘sustainable.’
+While this was surprising at first, it opened up some valuable conversations that I feel are important to share.

 From my experience working in Jaipur, I’ve learned that culture, craft, and local resources play a huge role.
 I’m fully committed to fair wages, proper working hours, paid sick leave, and, of course, no child labor.
 But what’s needed in a large garment factory may not always fit the way things work in a small printing studio or a hand embroidery village in rural Rajasthan.
 The rhythm of village life and the needs of artisans are different.
 For example, holidays often revolve around local festivals and traditions, not rigid vacation schedules.
 Working in Rajasthan’s craft sector requires flexibility and understanding of the local context rather than applying uniform standards across the board.